-The key opportunities for Warwick Visitor Information Centre are the rationalising of the current offering to create an open visitor 'hub' which provides a range of information and guidance for those visiting locally.
-The network of volunteers has a proven track record of their commitment to the success of Warwick Visitor Information centre, and their valuable time and resource for Warwick Visitor Information Centre is highly valued.
+The network of volunteers also has a proven track record of their commitment to the success of Warwick Visitor Information centre, and their valuable time and resource for Warwick Visitor Information Centre is highly valued.
 Their continued commitment going forward is identified as an opportunity to promote tours of Warwick and provide visitors a glimpse of unusual quirks within Warwick's history which you could not find online!